 Has anyone notified the Park rangers?
 Maybe someone should.
 This GPS track should be struck from the record.
-And the actual Hayduke route through that area, Courthouse Wash, is fucking beautiful, for the record, with things to see (including fewer people).
+And the actual Hayduke route through that area, Courthouse Wash, is mind-popping beautiful, for the record, with things to see (including fewer people).

 Anyway, I re-traced the existing maps (which were either crude GPS tracks by fastpackers or low-res black and white maps in the trade paperback Hayduke Trail book) onto the actual trails I found and provided a lot of information/urging for people to try to stay on existing trails.
-I am trying to keep people from bushwhacking and cutting over crypto, which is 99% possible on this route (except in Saddle Canyon much the time).
+I am trying to keep people from bushwhacking and cutting over crypto, which is 99% possible on this route (except the bushwhacking in Saddle Canyon much the time).